SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/loop-step/loop-step.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/514#1](https://judge.softuni.bg/Contests/Practice/Index/514#1).

-## Example: Powers of 2
+## Example: Numbers from 1 to 2^n with a For Loop

-In the following example, we'll look at using the usual step with size of 1, combined with a calculation at each loop iteration.
+In the following example, we will look at using the usual step with size of 1, combined with a calculation at each loop iteration.

 Write a program that prints the numbers from **1 to 2^n** (two in power of n).
 For example, **if n = 10**, the result will be: **1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024**.